-- The NameNode must run inside a virtual machine which is hosted on the vSphere HA cluster. - The vSphere HA cluster must include a minimum of two ESXi server machines.
-See the NameNode hardware recommendations available here. - The vSphere HA cluster must use shared storage.
+- The NameNode must run inside a virtual machine which is hosted on the vSphere HA cluster. - The JobTracker must run inside a seperate virtual machine which is hosted on the vSphere HA cluster. - The vSphere HA cluster must include a minimum of two ESXi server machines.
+See the NameNode and JobTracker hardware recommendations available here. - The vSphere HA cluster must use shared storage.